pitdicker/pitdicker.github.io/_posts/2019-12-24-Writing-a-seqlock-in-Rust.md

 The documentation of [`ptr::read_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html) and [`ptr::write_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html) comes with the warning:
 > Rust does not currently have a rigorously and formally defined memory model, so the precise semantics of what "volatile" means here is subject to change over time.
 That being said, the semantics will almost always end up pretty similar to C11's definition of volatile.
+>
+> …
+>
+> Just like in C, whether an operation is volatile has no bearing whatsoever on questions involving concurrent access from multiple threads.
+Volatile accesses behave exactly like non-atomic accesses in that regard.
+In particular, a race between a `read_volatile` and any write operation to the same location is undefined behavior.

 Great.
 So we are in somewhat uncharted territory.
 A thread on [Rust Internals](https://internals.rust-lang.org/t/volatile-and-sensitive-memory) and one in the [unsafe-code-guidelines](https://github.com/rust-lang/unsafe-code-guidelines/issues/33) have some discussion on how to use volatile correctly.
 Basically it only make sense when used with memory-mapped IO.
 Some of the things we seem to have to keep in mind:
 - Never create references, because they come with the property they are dereferencable.
 LLVM is then allowed to insert speculative reads and writes.
 Always use raw pointers.